Azure/terraform-cdk-constructs/src/azure-kusto/README.md

 - `autoStopEnabled`: (Optional) Specifies if the cluster could be automatically stopped (due to lack of data or no activity for many days).
 Defaults to true.
 - `streamingIngestionEnabled`: (Optional) Specifies if the streaming ingest is enabled.
 Defaults to true.
 - `purgeEnabled`: (Optional) Specifies if the purge operations are enabled.
 Defaults to false.
-- `zones`: (Optional) Specifies the list of availability zones where the cluster should be provisioned.
-Defaults to ["1", "2", "3"].
+- `enableZones`: (Optional) Specifies if the cluster is zone redundant or not.
+Will check if the sku supports zone redundancy.
+Defaults to true.
 - `minimumInstances`: (Optional) The minimum number of allowed instances.
 Must between 0 and 1000.
 - `maximumInstances`: (Optional) The maximum number of allowed instances.
 Must between 0 and 1000.
 - `tags`: (Optional) A mapping of tags to assign to the Kusto.